microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/beta/docs/Microsoft.Graph.Beta.Identity.SignIns.md

 ### [Get-MgBetaIdentityB2CUserFlowLanguageOverridePage](Get-MgBetaIdentityB2CUserFlowLanguageOverridePage.md)
 Collection of pages with the overrides messages to display in a user flow for a specified language.
-This collection only allows to modify the content of the page, any other modification is not allowed (creation or deletion of pages).
+This collection only allows to modify the content of the page, any other modification isn't allowed (creation or deletion of pages).

 ### [Get-MgBetaIdentityB2CUserFlowLanguageOverridePageContent](Get-MgBetaIdentityB2CUserFlowLanguageOverridePageContent.md)
 Get media content for the navigation property overridesPages from identity